IBM-Cloud/vpc-migration-tools/image-conversion/README.md

     - Windows 2012, 2012-r2, 2016
 - No space before and after `=` sign.
 Syntax : `PARAMETER_NAME=value`

-# Usage
+## Windows Specific Guidelines
-- Perform the following steps only if your instance is Windows, after you have successfully executed OS pre-check scripts :-
+- Perform the following steps only if your instance is _**Windows**_, after you have successfully executed OS pre-check scripts:
     - Network reset
-        - Windows–Network Settings -> Network & Internet -> Status -> Reset Network
+        - `Windows–Network Settings -> Network & Internet -> Status -> Reset Network`
         - This disables network access to machine
     - System prep
         - Execute following command: